TheLarkInn/vscode-webpack-extension/README.md

   - Create TreeViews that list all the modules in your build and show "what led to this module being included in ones bundle?".

 #### Deployment

+Since webpack and tooling today allows you to create a static site and generate the needed html, css, js assets in a single build, we should round out the experience by allowing developers with a single command "code deploy" spin up their static sites to an anonymous Azure Storage hosting provider.
+Think of `zeit now` npm module which lets you type `now` in the command line to spin up your application with no effort.